tupos/cubature_wrap/README.md

 License
 -------

-effz is free software, you can redistribute it and/or modify it under the terms of [Apache License 2.0][apache].
+cubature_wrap is free software, you can redistribute it and/or modify it under the terms of [Apache License 2.0][apache].

 Unless required by applicable law or agreed to in writing, Licensor provides the Work (and each Contributor provides its Contributions) on